Skip to chat with us. Skip to content

 You can get an STI test through your family doctor, a sexual health clinic, or a local public health unit.

 But, if you’re one of the 6.5 million Canadians without a primary care provider, Maple can help.
-We’ll connect you virtually with a primary care provider — like a Canadian-licensed doctor or nurse practitioner — who can order STI tests for you at a nearby lab, provide you with the results, and develop a treatment plan if you test positive.
-Primary care providers are available 24/7/365 in minutes, and you can connect over secure text, audio, or video call — so you’ll always feel confident that your conversation stays between you and your provider.
+We’ll connect you virtually with a primary care provider — like a Canadian-licensed doctor or nurse practitioner — who can order STI tests at a nearby lab, provide you with the STI test results, and develop a treatment plan if you test positive.
+Primary care providers are available 24/7/365 in minutes, and you can connect over secure text, audio, or video calls.
+So you’ll always feel confident that your conversation stays between you and your provider.

 The information presented here is for educational purposes and is not meant to replace the advice from your medical professional.
 Virtual care is not meant for medical emergencies.
 If you are experiencing an emergency like chest pain or difficulties breathing, for example, please call 911 or go to your nearest emergency room.